lionelvillard/openwhisk-project/docs/format.md

-# Deployment Format Specification
+# Deployment Configuration Specification

-This document formally described the deployment format and semantic used by `OpenWhisk Deploy`.
+This document formally described the deployment configuration format and semantic used by `OpenWhisk Deploy`.

-The deployment configuration files are written in `YAML`.
-Since `JSON` and `YAML` are closely related, we use JSON schema to define the constraints imposed on the deployment files.
+The deployment configuration are written in `YAML`.
+Since `JSON` and `YAML` are closely related, we use JSON schema to define the constraints imposed on the deployment configurations.
 These constraints are presented below, along with some examples.

 ## `deployment` (top-level schema)